fsr/python-lessons/_exercises/persistence.md

 ## Save some contacts.

 ### Step 1
 In __More objects!__ you wrote a rudimentary contact manager.
-Time to create a litte generator around it to automatically fill it with some dummy data.
+Time to create a little generator around it to automatically fill it with some dummy data.

 Load [this](../misc/contactdata.json) (Rightclick -> Download Linked File) JSON file to get a list of first- and lastnames.
 Use the builtin module `random`[^random] to pick one element from those lists of names.